AmigaPorts/ACE/docs/installing/ace.md

 git submodule add https://github.com/AmigaPorts/ACE deps/ace
 ```

-And to link it to your main executable:
+And, if you already have CMake project set up, link it to your main executable by adding in CMakeLists.txt:

 ```cmake
 add_subdirectory(deps/ace)